ChampiCircuits/champi_robot_ros/README.md

     - champi_libraries/src/champi_can/msgs_can.pb.cc
 - from gen_can_ids/out/can_ids_ns.hpp **(copy content from NS file)**
     - champi_libraries/include/champi_can/can_ids.hpp

+Before building :
+- in msgs_can.pb.cc replace the include by : "#include "champi_can/msgs_can.pb.h"
+- same in msgs_can.pb.h "#include <champi_can/pb.h>"

 ### Publier des goals pour nav2 sur Rviz2